zzxslp/SoM-LLaVA/README.md

 python annotate_coco.py
 ```

-## :beers: Acknowledgments
-This project is  a collaborative work between UC San Diego and Microsoft GenAI, built on top of [LLaVA](https://github.com/haotian-liu/LLaVA) and [SoM](https://github.com/microsoft/SoM).
-Thank the authors for their contributions to the community!

 ## :cat: Citation

 If you find our data or model useful for your research and applications, please cite our paper:

 ```
+@article{yan2024list,
+  title={List Items One by One: A New Data Source and Learning Paradigm for Multimodal LLMs}, author={Yan, An and Yang, Zhengyuan and Wu, Junda and Zhu, Wanrong and Yang, Jianwei and Li, Linjie and Lin, Kevin and Wang, Jianfeng and McAuley, Julian and Gao, Jianfeng and Wang, Lijuan}, journal={arXiv preprint arXiv:2404.16375}, year={2024}
+}
 ```

+## :beers: Acknowledgments
+This project is  a collaborative work between UC San Diego and Microsoft GenAI, built on top of [LLaVA](https://github.com/haotian-liu/LLaVA) and [SoM](https://github.com/microsoft/SoM).
+Thank the authors for their contributions to the community!